SherG/tester1/site/content/values/_index.md

     text: >
       Many of our clients have questions about diet trends, popular supplements, and superfoods.
 We can provide expert advice on how to eat for wellness.
-  - heading: Online personal training
+  - heading: Remote personal training
     imageUrl: /img/remote-fitness-program.png
     text: >-
       Frequent traveler?
 Stay on top of your fitness goals with our remote